crypto-com/thaler-docs/docs/getting-started/send_your_first_transaction.md

   +-----------------+----------------------------+
   ```

-  As in the above example, you can see that there are `5000000000 CRO` test token in the _staking_ address that is `Unbonded` and ready to go.
+  As in the above example, you can see that there are `5000000000 CRO` test tokens in the _staking_ address that is `Unbonded` and ready to go.

 ::: tip Note: If you encounter a fingerprint mismatched error